top of page

 10. 2nd+ Year Representative shall:

-1. Be a 2nd+ year student or above student.
+1. Be a 2nd+ year student or above.

 2. Represent and promote SASA in 2nd+ year SOCI and ANTH courses.